jsunconf/2014.jsunconf.eu/README.md

 # 2014.jsunconf.eu

-The website for the jsunconf 2014.
+The website for the JS Unconf 2014.
 It is developed with [Wintersmith](http://wintersmith.io).

 ## Set up